nlejeune/TreeTalk/1-business_requirements.md

 - User story 3.2: **As a user**, I want the chatbot responses to be based only on my imported family data.
 - Acceptance criteria:
-    - The internal MCP transmits only relevant data to the LLM.
+    - The backend transmits only relevant data to the LLM.
     - Responses cite sources (GEDCOM, FamilySearch).
     - Guided exploration